 Even when it’s a curvaceous body being advertised, weight loss is still assumed to be the way to get there.
 Since most people are overweight, if not obese, the assumption is that the curves are already there, and we just need to whittle away the fat to reveal them.
 (Not to mention that naturally curvy gals will often be photoshopped thinner.)

 There are a number of factors that result in a large variety of body types.
-Our body type is called the “ectomorph” body type, also known as the “banana” body type.
+Our naturally skinny body type is called the “ectomorph” body type, also known as the “banana” body type.
 Around here, we usually refer to ourselves as “naturally thin.”

 To start, let’s talk about bone structure.

-A Naturally Skinny Bone Structure
+A Naturally Skinny Female Bone Structure

 - Estrogen causes women to develop broader hips and to store more fat in their breasts, butts, hips, and thighs.

 This happens to different degrees in different people; however, most men will be shaped far more by testosterone, and most women will be shaped far more by estrogen.
 This causes most men and women to look quite different from one another.
-Both may develop the desirable V-shaped upper body, but it’s predominantly women who develop bigger hips, thighs, butts, and breasts.
+Both may develop the desirable V-shaped upper body, but predominantly women develop bigger hips, thighs, butts, and breasts.

 At this point, you might be thinking, “But I went through puberty and I’m still a string bean!”

-Narrow bone structure (aka banana, rectangle).
+This body shape is also known as a banana or the rectangle.
 This is the most common female physique, shaped by average amounts of both estrogen and testosterone.
 North Carolina State University found that 46% of women had this bone structure.
 (This doesn’t mean that most women are thin, just that most women have narrower bone structures.)

-While the amount of fat and muscle on your body is largely within your control, your bone structure and where you tend to store fat is largely due to genetics—more precisely, due to the hormones you were exposed to as your body developed.
+While the amount of fat and muscle on your body is largely within your control, your bone structure and where you tend to store fat is largely due to genetics—more precisely, the hormones you were exposed to as your body developed.

-Luckily, if you aren’t totally thrilled with your bone structure, you can change your body shape by changing your lifestyle, exercise, and diet habits.
+Luckily, if you aren’t thrilled with your bone structure, you can change your body shape by changing your lifestyle, exercise, and diet habits.

 Fat gain creates a pear shape.
 The more fat you gain, the wider your thighs, butt, and waist will become, giving you more of an endomorphic pear-shaped physique.